Hello! We’re happy that you want to be part of FLICfest 2014.

 FLICfest strives to present a well-rounded program of feature-length modern dance.
 Our definition of dance is broad, so if you consider your work dance, we welcome your submission.
-Twelve (12) choreographers will be chosen by a selection committee to present a 50-minute work one time during FLICfest (January 24-February 2, 2013).
+Twelve choreographers will be chosen by a selection committee to present a 50-minute work one time during FLICfest (January 23-February 1, 2014).
 Submitted work may be completed work that has already been performed or brand-new work.

 Here are our guidelines.
 Please answer the following questions:

-- WORK SAMPLE Please submit online by sending us a link to your work on Vimeo (or an equivalent service) or uploading your work to a Dropbox folder and sharing it with us.
+- WORK SAMPLE Please submit online by sending us a link to your work on Vimeo (or an equivalent service).
 If you are submitting a completed work, please use a recording of a performance of that work.
 If the work is new, please send us work that represents the work you propose.
 Submit a 15-minute section and let us know if it is a complete work or an excerpt of a larger work.
 Do not submit an edited or “highlights” recording.

 - DESCRIPTION OF PROPOSED WORK: Please submit a one-page description of the work you propose to perform in FLICfest.
 Include the title of the work.
 Where are you in the process of the work?
 Will the work premiere at FLICfest?
 If not, where and when did it premiere?
 Were there subsequent performances of the work?